What keeps you from living your best life?

 She uses the learning, insights and sensibilities of each discipline to inform and strengthen the other in order to help you to improve your function and your life.

 Her private practice comprises psychotherapy, the Feldenkrais® practice and a consultancy on disability/health issues.

-In the process of dealing with disability and health issues in her own life and those of family members and clients, she became an experienced consumer advocate on those issues and shared that information with clients.
+In the process of dealing with her own health and disability issues, she became an experienced consumer advocate on those issues and shared that information with clients.

 She also became familiar with the Feldenkrais Method®.
 She found it so helpful and intriguing that she decided to become a practitioner.
 She graduated from the Feldenkrais Professional Training Program® in 1994, at which time she added aspects of the Feldenkrais® to her practice.

 The Feldenkrais Method® is a system of sensory motor learning which uses gentle movement